What are your psychotherapy fees?

 You could try searching local therapists who might have some sliding scale slots at this time on https://www.psychologytoday.com/us

-If you are a college student and in need of therapy services you can contact Filippo M Forni, LMFT at www.centurycitycounseling.com
+If you are a couple and in need of therapy services you can contact Filippo M Forni, LMFT at www.centurycitycounseling.com

 Finally, if you have MediCal, you may be eligible for free therapy services through the Department of Mental Health: https://www.211la.org